SheffieldML/projects/index.md

 ### Past Projects

+-   [BIOPREDYN: New Bioinformatics Methods and Tools for Data-Driven, Predictive Dynamic Modelling in Biotechnological Applications](./biopredyn/) One post-doctoral research assistant.
+In this grant we are focused on introducing mechanistic aspects to machine learning models in application to dynamical biological systems.
 -   [SYNERGY: Systems approach to gene regulation biology through nuclear receptors](./synergy/)
 -   An iterative pipeline of computational modelling and experimental